skot/bitaxe-doc/BitaxeMAX/README.md

 1. Building your Software

    - You can build your own binary files from the source code.
-For more details follow this [Placeholder]()
+For more details follow this [Build-Guide](/BitaxeMAX/software.md).

 2. Using a prebuild

    - Every Bitaxe is controlled by the open source available [ESP-Miner](https://github.com/skot/ESP-Miner) software.
 It features a WebUi for user friendly usage and controlablility.
-     In this repository you will also find a [releases](https://github.com/skot/ESP-Miner/releases) Page that will contain prebuild binary files to flash to your Bitaxe using the [Bitaxetool](https://github.com/johnny9/bitaxetool) created by [johnny9](https://github.com/johnny9)
+   - In this repository you will also find a [releases](https://github.com/skot/ESP-Miner/releases) page that will contain prebuild binary files to flash to your Bitaxe using the [Bitaxetool](https://github.com/johnny9/bitaxetool) created by [johnny9](https://github.com/johnny9).

 3. Flashing Process
    - The [ESP-Miner](https://github.com/skot/ESP-Miner) Software can be flashed via a USB cable onto the Bitaxe.
 Therefore you need to follow the initial Guide in the repository.